Andrew Hillier: Ordained ministry

 His ordination training took place via the South West Ministry Training Course.
 He was ordained deacon in 2002 and priest in 2003.
-Hillier began his career with a curacy in Castle Cary.He joined the Royal Navy in 2005; and has been a naval chaplain since then.
+Hillier began his career with a curacy in Castle Cary.
+He joined the Royal Navy in 2005.
 He was made an honorary chaplain to the King (KHC) in 2022, and an honorary canon of Portsmouth Cathedral on 14 May 2023.
+He retired as a naval chaplain in 2025.

+Based in the Diocese of Bath and Wells, he was Lead Chaplain at Hinkley Point C between November 2025 and February 2026.
+In February 2026 he became Chaplain to the Speaker of the House of Commons.

 Personal life

-Hillier married Louise Gomm in 2022: he has three daughters.
+Hillier married Louise Gomm in 2022: he has one daughter.